yasha-user/trending-api-64/README.md

    To use the graphical interface you need to run localhost:4000 in your browser and then it wont be that hard to go on

 2. Command Line Interface
-   In order to use CLI you need to invoke the file commands.js with node by calling node commands.js in terminal while located in file "trending-repos-cli"
+   In order to use CLI you need to invoke the file commands.js with node by calling node commands.js in terminal while located in file "trending-repos-cli".